 The monkey forest is an enchanting place to explore.
 A nature reserve and Hindu temple complex, the ornate temples and countless species of trees create a giant playground for the monkeys.

 A fair word of warning though, the monkeys are not afraid to interact with humans – particularly if you have food.
-They also like to snatch loose belongings, so it’s wise to keep sunglasses, hats, phones and the like secured.
+They also like to snatch loose belongings, so it’s wise to keep sunglasses, hats, and phones secured.

 Ubud Town Centre